French University in Armenia: Faculties

 The university awards bachelor's degrees in law, economics, management, finance, as well as in international business law, sales and marketing, finance and auditing.
 Starting from this year one-year Master's graduate diplomas for the newly opened faculty of Cultural Communication, Tourism and Management commissioned by the government of Armenia.

 The knowledge of French is not obligatory in entering the university.
 During the first two years of study the students cover public education and professional subjects and have intensive French classes.
 The knowledge gained is checked or assessed through an internationally recognized test.
 The further continuation of study is conditioned by the test results.
-Thus, 85% of students, who before entering the UFAR had not studied French, starting from the third year become capable of proceeding with their studies in French.
+Thus, around 90% of students, who before entering the UFAR had not studied French, starting from the third year become capable of proceeding with their studies in French.

 Thanks to professors from Jean Moulin University Lyon 3 and Toulouse III - Paul Sabatier University at least 20% of studies at undergraduate (starting from the third year) and about 50% of those at graduate level are conducted in French.

 After having done their obligatory internship in France, Belgium or Armenia, students submit their graduation paper and orally defend it.
 The students in this respect demonstrate their capabilities in formulating in writing their assignment accomplished and in defending their graduation thesis in French.

 Among the advantages of this institution, closely collaborating with Armenian and French organizations and French local self-government bodies, are entrance competition, French and Armenian teaching staff, the significant role of Armenian Diaspora, as well as institutional partners.
 Tuition fees are calculated in accordance with the standard of living of Armenia.
 The UFAR provides scholarships of excellence to its best students, enabling them to fully or partially pay for their tuition fees, as well as those with social conditions owing to private donors or organizations.